vodquang96/django-anymail/docs/esps/sendgrid.rst

 When you supply per-recipient :attr:`~anymail.message.AnymailMessage.merge_data`, Anymail automatically changes how it communicates the "to" list to SendGrid, so that so that each recipient sees only their own email address.
-(Anymail moves the recipients from top-level "to" and "toname" API parameters into the "x-smtpapi" section "to" list.)
+(Anymail creates a separate "personalization" for each recipient in the "to" list; any cc's or bcc's will be duplicated for *every* to-recipient.)

 SendGrid templates allow you to mix your EmailMessage's `subject` and `body` with the template subject and body (by using `<%subject%>` and `<%body%>` in your SendGrid template definition where you want the message-specific versions to appear).
-If you don't want to supply any additional subject or body content from your Django app, set those EmailMessage attributes to empty strings.
+If you don't want to supply any additional subject or body content from your Django app, set those EmailMessage attributes to empty strings or `None`.

-(Anymail will convert empty text and HTML bodies to single spaces whenever :attr:`~anymail.message.AnymailMessage.template_id` is set, to ensure the plaintext and HTML from your template are present in your outgoing email.
-This works around a `limitation in SendGrid's template rendering`_.)

 See the `SendGrid's template overview`_ and `transactional template docs`_ for more information.